vishal-m25/Obsidian/Learnings/SQL/SQL.md

 - Soft deleting parent before the child
 - Not updating the change in reference from parent to child

+## CASCADE delete
+- Used in foreign key constraint.
+- It help in avoiding orphan child problem
+- When the records in the reference table is deleted corresponding records in the referring table as well be deleted.

 ## Truncate working
 - It takes O(1)